brandon-fryslie/pb-sync/README.md

 - Watch a directory to auto-upload patterns to the device (TODO)
 - List, enable, and disable patterns from the pattern store (TODO)
 - Upload patterns to the pattern store (TODO)
-- Provide robust, generic interface for interacting with PixelBlaze (TODO)
+- Provide robust, generic interface for interacting with Pixelblaze (TODO)

 ## backup